JnBrymn/JnBrymn.github.io/_posts/2017-09-27-brain-scans.md

 MEG measures the induced magnetic fields created from electronic circuits in your head (aka "thought").
 However the capture rate isn't as fast as EEG and the spatial resolution isn't as fast as MEG.
 So it really is an intermediate solution.
 Oh yeah... and there's only a handful of these expensive machines in the world.

 ## Conclusion
-So while I haven't unraveled the mystery of how we think, I did learn a lot!
+So while I haven't yet unraveled the mystery of how we think, I did learn a lot!
 An maybe I even got a little bit closer.
 Thanks Stephen for your time.
 Let's make sure to do it again often.

 ## Penny University
 The above conversation was from a "Penny Chat".
 Are you interested in learning with others?
 [Come check out our community an find more people like you.](http://pennyuniversity.org)